dotnet/csharplang/proposals/ref-struct-interfaces.md

 }
 ```

-Note that a pattern `Dispose` method still will not be recognized on a type parameter that `allows ref struct` since
+Note that a pattern `Dispose` method will not be recognized on a type parameter that `allows ref struct` since
 there is no guarantee that the type is going to be substituted with a ref struct and the pattern recognition is limited
 to ref structs only.
 ```csharp